Ammar-V/Barrels/README.md

 **(c3)**
 ![mask](assets/mask_c_bad.png "mask 3")

 Most of the combined masks produce reliable segmentations, although some are still noisy.
-To address this, prost processing is applied through the `post_processing` function.
+To address this, post processing is applied through the `post_processing` function.

 **Before**
 ![mask with noise](assets/before_processing.png "Noisy mask")